February 23, 2016

 7 Ways to Clean with Baking Soda

 It’s funny how when talking about natural cleaning products, the ingredients all lie in various aisles throughout the grocery store.
-You’ll find vinegar in the oils and salad dressings aisle, lemons in the produce department and baking soda, the most surprising of all, down the baking aisle sitting pretty between chocolate chips and pastry flour.
+You’ll find vinegar in the oils and salad dressings aisle, lemons in the produce department, and baking soda, the most surprising of all, down the baking aisle sitting pretty between chocolate chips and pastry flour.
 Yet, this versatile box of dusty powder doesn’t just add fluffiness to your pancakes and banana muffins.
 No, it can do much more magic than that.
 Here we present seven ways you can use baking soda in your daily cleaning regimen.
+So let’s Clean with Baking Soda.

 Removing Stains from Food Containers